 Employer contributions to Medical Aid

 Employer contributions to an approved South African medical aid fund, or to any fund which is registered under any similar provision contained in the laws of any other country where the medical scheme is registered, will be taxable.
 Employer contributions to a foreign medical scheme, which are not paid to a fund as described above, will be regarded as a taxable benefit where the employee acquires the right to have those contributions made by his/her employer in terms of his/her contractual arrangements.
 If the employee is a non-resident for South African tax purposes, these contributions will be taxable in South Africa to the extent that they are regarded as South African sourced income.
 Furthermore, any employee contributions, which the employer takes over, will be taxable.

 With effect from the 2017 South African tax year, taxpayers under the age of 65 years may deduct from their tax liability a tax credit of ZAR 286 per month for the first two beneficiaries and ZAR 192 per month for each additional beneficiary, in respect of medical aid contributions made by themselves or their employer to an approved South African medical aid fund or any fund which is registered under any similar provision contained in the laws of any other country where such medical scheme is registered.

 Reimbursement of costs to relocate an employee and his/her family to South Africa at the beginning and end of a South African assignment are not taxable in most circumstances.
-In addition, a tax-free allowance for settling-in costs may be provided up to a specified limit (usually up to one month's basic salary).

 There are no special tax concessions for expatriates.
 However, assuming the foreign national is not a South African tax resident, non-South African-sourced employment income, investment income and capital gains (excluding gains derived from the disposal of immovable property held in South Africa) will not be subject to tax.